Proverbs 11:5

 Righteousness directs the path of the blameless, but wickedness brings the wicked to ruin.

-5 The righteousness of the blameless will direct his way, but the wicked shall fall by his own wickedness.
+5 The righteousness of the blameless directs their path, but the wicked fall by their own wickedness.

 Righteousness directs the path of the blameless, but wickedness brings the wicked to ruin.